What Is a Certificate at UW?

 ILS is open to all UW undergraduate students in any college.
 There are no requirements or pre-requisites to declare the certificate.
 Declaring an ILS Certificate may be accomplished any time during the year and does not need to be added to UW-Madison admission forms.
-To declare an ILS certificate students can stop by the Meiklejohn House (228 N Charter St.) and talk to the Advisor or Administrator to fill out their declaration form.
-Click Here for advising FAQs.
+To declare an ILS certificate, please contact ILS Advisor, Laura Bradley, located at 228 N. Charter Street.

 “The University of Wisconsin needs programs like ILS to give students the indispensable liberal arts experience and I am happy that it was part of my experience here on campus.”

 “I love that the history and literature I learn in my ILS courses makes me a better conversationalist.”